 Roster freeze exception.
 There may be a limited number of unaffiliated guest or local players who are available at team check-in; these players will be allocated to teams willing to accommodate them at the discretion of the National Games Rules Committee.
 Any such player added to a team’s roster will not be subject to the additional administrative fee.
 There is no guarantee that such players will be available or how many such players (if any) will be assigned to a particular team.
 Such players will be added from both a highest need and a first come, first served bases.
 While Games management will make every effort to place such players, there is likewise no guarantee that all such players will be successfully placed on a team.

-COACHING REQUIREMENTS
+COACH ELIGIBILITY

 All AYSO coaches and assistant coaches (hereafter referred to collectively as coaches) who wish to coach in the AYSO National Games must, at a minimum:

-Be a registered volunteer in Blue Sombrero for the current AYSO membership year.
+Be a registered volunteer in RMS for the current AYSO membership year.

-Have the new AYSO Safe Haven™ certification.
+Have the new AYSO’s Safe Haven™ certification.

 Have completed CDC concussion awareness training

 Be trained per the National Coaching Program Guidelines at the age/skill level of the team they wish to enter/coach.
-Training must be completed and verified in Blue Sombrero by March 1, 2019.
+Training must be completed and verified in RMS by March 1, 2019.

 Following are the required certifications for each of the age levels: